Florence Cathedral

-The cathedral complex, in Piazza del Duomo, includes the Baptistery and Giotto's Campanile.
+The cathedral complex, in Piazza del Duomo, includes the Florence Baptistery and Giotto's Campanile.
 These three buildings are part of the UNESCO World Heritage Site covering the historic centre of Florence and are a major tourist attraction of Tuscany.
-The basilica is one of Italy's largest churches, and until the development of new structural materials in the modern era, the dome was the largest in the world.
-It remains the largest brick dome ever constructed.

-The cathedral is the mother church of the Archdiocese of Florence, whose archbishop is Giuseppe Betori.
+The basilica is one of world's largest churches and its dome is still the largest masonry dome ever constructed.
+The cathedral is the mother church and seat of the Archdiocese of Florence, whose archbishop is Gherardo Gambelli.